dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/bls_committee.md

 Verify an aggregate BLS signature is a certificate in the epoch, and return the type of certificate and the bytes certified.
 The <code>signers</code> vector is an increasing list of indexes into the <code>committee</code> vector.
-If there is a certificate, the function returns the total stake.
-Otherwise, it aborts.
+If there is no certificate, the function aborts.

 <pre><code><b>public</b>(package) <b>fun</b> <a href="../ika_system/bls_committee.md#(ika_system=0x0)_bls_committee_verify_certificate">verify_certificate</a>(self: &(ika_system=0x0)::<a href="../ika_system/bls_committee.md#(ika_system=0x0)_bls_committee_BlsCommittee">bls_committee::BlsCommittee</a>, epoch: u64, signature: &vector&lt;u8&gt;, signers_bitmap: &vector&lt;u8&gt;, intent_bytes: &vector&lt;u8&gt;)